 The Department of Education with the approval of the State Board of Education may establish such vocational-technical centers, or schools as in its judgment will promote the educational interests of the State.14 Del.
 C. 1953, § 205; 56 Del.
 Laws, c.
 292, § 4; 71 Del.
 Laws, c.
 180, § 18;

-(b) Instruction in Braille reading and writing shall be sufficient to enable each student who is blind to communicate effectively and efficiently with the same proficiency expected of the student’s peers of comparable ability and grade level.
+(b) Instruction in Braille reading and writing are sufficient to enable each student with blindness or visual impairment to communicate effectively and efficiently with the same proficiency expected of the student’s peers of comparable ability and grade level.
 The student’s individualized educational plan must specify at least all of the following:

-(5) The level of competency in Braille reading and writing to be achieved by the end of the period, and the objective assessment measures to be used; and
+(5) The level of competency in Braille reading and writing to be achieved by the end of the period, and the objective assessment measures to be used.

 (6) The evidence used to determine that the student’s ability to read and write effectively without special education services will not be impaired if a decision has been made under subsection (a) of this section that Braille instruction or use is not required for the student.

-(c) Each publisher of textbooks purchased by Delaware School Districts must, in addition to granting copyright permission for transcription into Braille, large print or tape for visually impaired students as already established by law, must furnish to the Division for the Visually Impaired, a print copy, and when requested, with computer diskettes in the American Standard Code for Information Interchange (ASCII) from which Braille versions of the texts can be produced.
-The print copy is also required since the accompanying graphics must be reproduced by hand, and some subject matter, such as mathematics must still be hand transcribed.
+(c) Each publisher of a textbook that a local education agency purchases must, in addition to granting copyright permission for transcription into Braille, large print, or tape for students with visual impairments as already established by law, furnish to the Division for the Visually Impaired a print or electronic copy in the American Standard Code for Information Interchange (ASCII) from which Braille versions of the texts can be produced.
+The print copy is also required since the accompanying graphics must be reproduced by hand and some subject matter, such as mathematics, must still be hand transcribed.

-(e) In order to meet the instructional needs of students who are blind, the Division for the Visually Impaired shall hire an itinerant teacher of the visually impaired for every 28 students (or major fraction thereof) who are registered and receiving instruction from the Agency.
-At least 2 of these teacher units shall be 12-month employees in order to insure competent Braille instruction during the summer months.70 Del.
+(e) In order to meet the instructional needs of each student with blindness or visual impairment, the Division for the Visually Impaired shall hire an itinerant teacher of the visually impaired for every 28 students, or a major fraction thereof, who are registered and receiving instruction from a local education agency.
+At least 2 of these teacher units must be 12-month employees in order to insure competent Braille instruction during the summer months.70 Del.
 Laws, c.
 237, § 1; 71 Del.
 Laws, c.
 180, § 19; 78 Del.
 Laws, c.
 179, § 132; 83 Del.
 Laws, c.
 455, § 1;

 Repealed by 73 Del.
 Laws, c.
 312, § 334, effective June 25, 2002.